-The point I’m trying to make though, is that it’s completely possible to create some really powerful & unique images with stock photography if you have a strong concept in mind & the Photoshop skills to pull it off.
+Maybe you won’t end up doing anything that extreme.
+But it’s completely possible to create some really powerful and unique images with stock photography if you have a strong concept and the Photoshop skills to pull it off.

 Simply put, people pay attention to people who look like real people!

-In case your boss or client is one of those anti-using-real-human-beings-on-the-website people (oh yeah, they exist) tell them how Harringtion Movers added roughly $10,000 per month to their business when they tested real photographs against cheesy stock people with boxes.
+In case your boss or client is one of those anti-using-real-humans-on-the-website people (oh yeah, they exist) tell them how Harringtion Movers added roughly $10,000 per month to their business when they tested real photographs against cheesy stock people with boxes.

 Now, like I said earlier, if you can get a professional photographer to come in, do it.